-- 1. The Office of the Judicial Codes Counselor provides free assistance and representation within the judicial system to those charged with violations of the Campus Code of Conduct and to students charged with violations of the Code of Academic Integrity. - 2.
-To the extent permitted by law, the Judicial Codes Counselor shall not reveal any information provided by the accused, unless the accused expressly requests that the information in question be confided to another person.
+1. The Office of the Judicial Codes Counselor provides free assistance and representation within the judicial system to those charged with violations of the Campus Code of Conduct and to students charged with violations of the Code of Academic Integrity.

+2. To the extent permitted by law, the Judicial Codes Counselor shall not reveal any information provided by the accused, unless the accused expressly requests that the information in question be confided to another person.
 Although the Judicial Codes Counselor traditionally has had some legal training and is frequently a law school student, the services are not meant to be a substitute for professional legal advice or for the legal assistance provided by an attorney.
 The Judicial Codes Counselor primarily explains how the judicial system works, and assists the accused in the selection of counsel or an advisor.
-With the consent of the Judicial Codes Counselor, an accused may choose the Judicial Codes Counselor as the accused's advisor, in which case the Judicial Codes Counselor may participate fully on behalf of the accused in any hearing in which case the Judicial Codes Counselor may participate fully on behalf of the accused in any hearing in which case the Judicial Codes Counselor may participate fully on behalf of the accused in any hearing in which case the Judicial Codes - 3.
-No employee of the Office of the Judicial Codes Counselor shall be a member of the University, Student, Graduate and Professional, or Employee Assembly, or any of their committees or boards, or of a judicial board. - 4.
-The Judicial Codes Counselor shall be appointed for a two-year term.
+With the consent of the Judicial Codes Counselor, an accused may choose the Judicial Codes Counselor as the accused's advisor, in which case the Judicial Codes Counselor may participate fully on behalf of the accused in any hearing.

+3. No employee of the Office of the Judicial Codes Counselor shall be a member of the University, Student, Graduate and Professional, or Employee Assembly, or any of their committees or boards, or of a judicial board.

+4. The Judicial Codes Counselor shall be appointed for a two-year term.
 A Judicial Codes Counselor can be reappointed for additional terms.
-The President shall appoint the Judicial Codes Counselor with the concurrence of the University Assembly, following the procedures for the appointment of the Judicial Administrator. - 5.
-The Judicial Codes Counselor shall be solely responsible for the Office of the Judicial Codes Counselor.
+The President shall appoint the Judicial Codes Counselor with the concurrence of the University Assembly, following the procedures for the appointment of the Judicial Administrator.

+5. The Judicial Codes Counselor shall be solely responsible for the Office of the Judicial Codes Counselor.
 The Judicial Codes Counselor shall be independent, although an administrative relationship should exist with the University administration that will support that office.
 He or she shall be subject to removal during the term of office only by action of the Board of Trustees upon recommendation of the University Assembly.